ErwinJr2/ErwinJr2/docs/manual/gui.rst

                        - Filter: remove unbounded state smartly (to improve)
 ===================== =====================

+And a plotting canvas.

-Export of the figure and data, save and load actions are embaded into `File` menu; temperature setting and advanced table settings are in `Edit` menu;
+Export of the figure and data, save and load actions are embedded into `File` menu; temperature setting and advanced table settings are in `Edit` menu;
 options to choose what is included in the plot is listed in `View` menu.